adam-rumpf/trilevel-mcnfli-trials/README.md

 ## NETGEN Files

 `netgen_edit.py` is a collection of Python functions for generating and editing random test instances.
-The implementation of NETGEN is taken from the main [MCNFLI trial program](https://github.com/adam-rumpf/mcnfli-trials), and the included scripts require the presence of a `netgen.exe` file in their local folder.
+The implementation of NETGEN is taken from the main [MCNFLI trial program](https://github.com/adam-rumpf/mcnfli-trials), and the included scripts require the presence of a `netgen.exe` file in their local folder (see the [packages](https://github.com/adam-rumpf/trilevel-mcnfli-trials/packages) page of this repository).

 The structure of a problem `.min` file is as follows: